apache/flink/docs/dev/libs/cep.md

               <tr>
                  <td><strong>until(condition)</strong></td>
                  <td>
-                     <p>Specifies a stop condition for kleene operator.
+                     <p>Specifies a stop condition for looping pattern.
 Meaning if event matching the given condition occurs, no more
                      events will be accepted into the pattern.</p>
                      <p>Applicable only in conjunction with <code>oneOrMore()</code></p>
                      <p><b>NOTE:</b> It allows for cleaning state for corresponding pattern on event-based condition.</p>